 Tingling or numbness sensation after a car accident on any part of the body may be due to a herniated disc or a pinched nerve.
 If left untreated it may cause severe pain and other potential complications.
 It is important to be immediately evaluated by a professional if these symptoms appear.

 Remember that putting off seeing your doctor after a car accident may worsen your injury and lead to further medical complications in the future.
 You should seek professional help immediately after you get hurt.

-If you are one of the people who avoid seeing their physician, we strongly encourage you to visit our auto injury clinic in Hialeah or Contact Us today to receive the care that you need and deserve
+If you were involved in a motor vehicle accident and you are one of the people who avoid seeing their physician, we strongly encourage you to change your disposition and visit our auto clinic in Hialeah.
+While it’s a positive sign that you didn’t experience any major symptom after your accident, it is recommended to make 100% sure that you did not sustain any invisible injuries.
+Contact us today to receive the care that you need and deserve.

 The material contained on this site is for informational purposes only and DOES NOT CONSTITUTE THE PROVIDING OF MEDICAL ADVICE, and is not intended to be a substitute for independent professional medical judgment, advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified healthcare provider with any questions or concerns you may have regarding your health.